BarnBridge/Project-Call-Notes-/call_007.md

 ## Operations/Marketing Run down

 **Tyler:** Yeah, I couldn't even get a Santa hat.
-So I'm wearing this Fargo hat and on this television.
+So I'm wearing this Fargo hat and I'm on this television.

 As far as an update goes, I want to talk about the tweetstorm from the 11th that gave general timelines for everything.
 It's pinned on [Twitter](https://twitter.com/Barn_Bridge/status/1337402484973858817).
 The roadmap as we wrap up— a version will be on the site.
 It will be accurate for the majority of the year, less so by the end of the year as changes are proposed.
 I assume when we release these products, there will be feature requests that change the timelines.